 Include Abdominal Strengthening Exercises

 Believe it or not, the function of your abdominal muscles plays a role in your upper back posture.
 Weak abdominals cause postural changes in your pelvis and lower back.
-To compensate for these changes down below, your upper back must be round.
+To compensate for these changes below, your upper back must be round.
 Strengthening only your upper back muscles will result in only partial pain relief.
 Try working on a couple of the abdominal exercises described here.

 How to Start Exercising with Upper Back Pain